 Residential care homes help people who can no longer manage to look after themselves at home due to frailty, mobility problems or other issues that may occur with older age.

-Nursing care homes help people with complex medical problems, which need regular help from health professionals.
+Nursing care homes help people with complex medical problems, who need regular help from health professionals.

-We run 5 residential homes in York regulated by the Care Quality Commission.
+We run 3 residential homes in York regulated by the Care Quality Commission.
 Each has its own character and can accommodate between 27 to 48 residents.
-All of our homes can offer dementia care, 3 of the homes offer specialist dementia care.
+All of our homes can offer dementia care, and three of our homes offer specialist dementia care.

 Residential care provides: